Authentic Hawaiian Poke

 There’s a lot of Hawaiian poke recipes available on the internet; unfortunately many of them focus more on trendy than being authentic.
 Authentic Hawaiian poke isn’t some fancy colorful bowl with avocado and sprouts and other nonsense.
 The real version is much less attractive…and all the more delicious.
 If you’ve ever been to Hawaii you’ll know the best place to get poke, other than homemade, is at your local grocery ‘deli’ counter.
 Just get a plastic container filled with deliciously marinated fish.

 The main ingredient you’ll want to splurge on is a big hunk of yellowfin tuna.
-Authentic poke is also made with octopus (known as he’e) but for my recipe I just picked up tuna.
+Authentic poke is also made with octopus (known as he’e in Hawaiian but commonly called by the Japanese loanword ‘tako’) but for my recipe I just picked up tuna.
 Cut the tuna into small bite size pieces, making sure to trim away any tendon from the flesh.
 Unlike ceviche, Hawaiian poke is not cooked in acid.
 So you’ll want to use a high quality piece of fish.

 yellowfin tuna on a cutting board